openstack-archive/tripleo-heat-templates/deployment/README.rst

        this container.

- * container_puppet_tasks: This section provides data to drive the container-puppet.py tool directly.
+ * container_puppet_tasks: This section provides data to drive the puppet containers tooling directly.
 The task is executed for the defined steps before the corresponding docker_config's step.
 Puppet always sees the step number overrided as the step #6.
 It might be useful for initialization of things.
-See container-puppet.py for formatting.
    Note that the tasks are executed only once for the bootstrap node per a role in the cluster.
 Make sure the puppet manifest ensures the wanted "at most once" semantics.
 That may be achieved via the